monarch-initiative/ontogpt-experiments/experiments/d4d/README.md

 * `huggingface_urls.txt` contains one URL per line.
 Each corresponds to a single set of metadata describing a dataset on the HuggingFace platform.
 * `github_urls.txt` contains one URL per line.
 Each corresponds to the README page for a repository containing a dataset on the GitHub platform.
 * `portal_urls.txt` contains one URL per line.
-Each corresponds to the landing page for an open data portal.
+Each corresponds to the landing page *or* documentation page (e.g., FAQ or help page) for an open data portal.

 The goal here is to: